An assassin divides his native Bosnia 100 years on

 RIVAL EVENTS

-This was the official narrative for decades in socialist Yugoslavia, when Princip was venerated as a freedom fighter for all the nations and faiths gathered together by Joseph Broz Tito.
+This was the official narrative for decades in socialist Yugoslavia, when Princip was venerated as a freedom fighter for all the nations and faiths gathered together by Josip Broz Tito.

 Schools and roads took the assassin's name.
 His footprints were enshrined in the pavement at the spot from which he fired.